 Posted on June 29, 2009 at 4:20 pm

 It is crucial in today’s market or any to communicate a unique message that clearly defines your business.
 And what do you think the forms the foundation getting that message across while distinguishing you from your competitors?
 You guessed it.
 A logo.
 A good logo.
 Seriously.
 If your logo looks professional your business looks professional.
 But how do you know if you are on the right track in the process?
 OK, well you’re in luck.
 We’ve synthesized the 10 common mistakes in the logo design process from Gareth Hardy’s excellent article in Smashing Magazine.
-Read the entire piece here, or go to school on this short abstract.
+Here’s a quick summary:

 1. Amateurs, Dude…Amateurs